Looking for a freelancer or want to become one? Here are the most popular freelancer marketplaces ranked and reviewed.

 Looking to start your startup but don’t have the necessary insights and resources to put it all together?
 Clarity is a platform that enables anyone seeking out to become a startup owner to ask for advice in fields like email marketing, community building, and orientation, how to raise funds and initial budget, how to use social media for the best benefit and so many more areas of advice that could be the breaking point between your startups success and failure.
 Tons of people offer their advice at very cheap prices, many of which are well-known experts in their field and well-known bloggers.
 There is an option to browse the number of categories you may need help; each category features many experts.Visit Clarity

 Freelancer stands out as one of the most experienced freelance platforms on the web, and rightfully so.
 It has more than 17,000,000 registered users and nearly 10,000,000 projects posted.
 It has been around for nearly 15 years, serving people in more than 240+ countries.
 In the network of sites that Freelancer has acquired in the recent years you will find Warrior Forum; the most popular marketing forum on the web, as well as Freemarket; an online marketplace for buying and selling websites, and Fantero; a digital resource for photos, art, designs, and other similar types of digital media.
 Freelancer does not shy away from establishing itself as an expert in the outsourcing market.
 Freelancer does not shy away from establishing itself as an expert in the outsourcing market.
-It will do everything in its power to connect employers with the right kind of people.Visit Freelancer
+It will do everything it can to connect employers with the right people.Visit Freelancer

-Guru is a young company with only a handful of employees.
+Guru is a small company with only a handful of employees.
 But even with this, they already established a base of 1,500,000 million members.
 Also, more than 1,000,000 completed jobs are growing by the minute.
 It’s proud to promote its database of more than 3,400,000 unique services.
 You probably never even thought of some of them.
 You can explore a public database of the kind of work that you can expect from freelancers who use Guru.
 This can give you a more flexible idea of whether this is the right hiring platform for you or not.Visit Guru

 Are you looking for design, development, writing, or marketing experts?
 PeoplePerHour focuses on connecting its customers with the right kind of a bunch of people.
 They are experts in the particular field you need to outsource work for.
 PeoplePerHour’s service has one big upside.
 Every person you are going to work with will have been hand-curated.
 This is to ensure its quality and reliability.
 The prices are affordable.
 This kind of hiring process is much more flexible than going through an expensive hiring agency.
 You can expect great results from the people you will find through PeoplePerHour.
 They might just become the next member of your existing team.Visit PeoplePerHour